peteroome/jaybee/README.md

 Credits for all design contributions would appear, atleast, within the source code of the project as well as on this project page.

-# Features
-Master
-	- Volume control

-Slaves
-	- Option to listen
-	- Option not to listen